When Robert Williams cancels his reservation at a Sleep Inn through Travelocity, he receives a verification — but no refund. What gives?

-Question: I have been charged the full two-day deposit for a room at Sleep Inn & Suites Green Bay Airport that I canceled through Travelocity and for which I received a cancellation confirmation.
+I have been charged the full two-day deposit for a room at Sleep Inn & Suites Green Bay Airport that I canceled through Travelocity and for which I received a cancellation confirmation.

 The email from Travelocity explicitly stated, “You have cancelled with full refund of deposit by hotel.”
 However, it appears that Travelocity never informed Sleep Inn of the cancellation.
+I have not received my full refund for the canceled reservation.

 The booking was advertised as cancellable “any time” prior to one day before our arrival.
 I canceled five days before our arrival and have the cancellation confirmation email as proof.